Pasanpr/pasanpremaratne.com/content/posts/2013-02-16-goodbye-wordpress/index.md

 and pushing to the server out of the way.
 Baby steps.
 I'll get there eventually.

-**Sidenote**: I don't know yet how to bring in all the posts from my old WP blog with their Disqus comments.
+**Side-note**: I don't know yet how to bring in all the posts from my old WP blog with their Disqus comments.
 At some point I'll try and archive all that.